 Design, quality, and innovation are key facets of our corporate culture.
 Our development efforts are focused on enhancing our existing energy recovery devices and pumps for the desalination market and advancing our know-how in fluid dynamics for use in other markets such as oil and gas.
 In the last several years our engineering work has led to the development of new product lines for applications both within the water desalination market as well as other fluid flow applications such as oil and gas.

-Research and development expense totaled \$4.8 million in 2012, \$3.5 million in 2011, and \$3.9 million in 2010.
+We continue to make significant investments in oil and gas technologies and solutions to diversify our business and expand addressable markets.
+Most of these investments are expensed as incurred in research and development expense.
+Those that have reached technological feasibility are ultimately recorded in cost of revenue when leased, sold, or evaluated for net realizable value and therefore impact gross profit.
+Research and development expense totaled \$4.4 million in 2013, \$4.8 million in 2012, and \$3.5 million in 2011.
 We expect research and development costs to increase in the future as we continue to advance our existing technology and develop new energy recovery and efficiency-enhancing solutions for markets outside of seawater desalination.